bobalob/packer-vsphere/README.md

 # ubuntu-vmware

 Basic build template and script for packer vsphere-iso.
+See [my blog post](https://blog.superautomation.co.uk/2023/03/ubuntu-with-packer-on-vsphere.html) for more information.

 Create a new file called variables.auto.pkvars.hcl and add the following